base-org/web/apps/base-docs/tutorials/docs/3_farcaster-frames-gating-and-redirects.md

 ### Redirect Button

 You can also do a redirect with a button.
-The example has one on the second frame - `Dog pictures ↗`.
-The way it works is a little tricky.
-Start with the `buttons` defined in the response frame in `app/frame/route.tsx`.
-The third button is a `post_redirect`:
+The example has one on the second frame - `Dog pictures ↗`:

 ```tsx
 {